xyliatgithub/IntroCrypto2024/Lab 3/readme.md

 2. VM setup instructions (read very carefully): https://github.com/seed-labs/seed-labs/blob/master/lab-setup/apple-arm/seedvm-fusion.md
 3. Go to [Lab Environment Setup page](https://seedsecuritylabs.org/labsetup.html) to install the VM (Ubuntu 22.04).
 4. After building the VM, you can start the VM and log in with the username and password provided in the lab setup page.
-5. Download the lab specific zip file (Labsetup-arm.zip) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Web/Web_XSS_Elgg/).
-You can download it directly on the VM or download it on your host machine and transfer it to the VM using the shared folder feature of VMware Fusion.
-6. Unzip the setup file and start your lab.

 ## Lab Notices